praveenasugumaran/Backend-Development/README.md

     - level of security: level 2

-    - bcrypt hased passwords are implemented
+    - bcrypt hashed passwords are implemented

     - middlewares are not included